mbehr1/dlt-logs/README.md

   - zoom out: disable all positive filters and enable all neg. filters (so provide less details/logs)

 - Support **DLT file transfer** file extraction (and automatic filtering of FLDA msgs).
 Shows the file transfers and allows to save any file.
 - **SOME/IP decoder** plugin supporting multiple FIBEX files.
 All known services and methods are listed in the treeview incl. description texts in the tooltips!
+Note: disabled by default.
+Need to add option "fibexDir" to use it.
+- **Non-verbose** plugin supporting DLT non-verbose mode to readable text conversion using FIBEX files.
+Known IDs are listed in the treeview.
+Note: disabled by default.
+Need to add option "fibexDir" to use it or share with SOME/IP decoder.
 - **Rewrite** plugin supporting rewriting/changing messages.
 E.g. timestamp of DLT logs with embedded syslog timestamps can be changed automatically.
 - **Quickly configurable columns**.
 Simply press the "select columns..." button in upper right corner of the document and select which one to show.
 The changes get stored permanently as global settings `dlt-logs.columns`.
 ![Quickly configureable columns](https://github.com/mbehr1/dlt-logs/raw/master/images/selectColumns.png)